porchard/ATACseq-Snakemake/README.md

 5. samtools
 6. macs2
 7. bedtools
-8. ataqv
+8. ataqv (can be downloaded from the Parker Lab github)

-Also, assumes that picard MarkDuplicates can be called using the syntax: `picard MarkDuplicates ...`.

 ## Usage:
 This Snakemake pipeline requires a config file (JSON format) with the following information: